GuiMeteorology/record-breaking-llj-2026/README.md

 **Citation**

-Code DOI - If you use any of the scripts in this repository, please cite this software using the DOI: https://doi.org/10.5281/zenodo.21987557
+Code DOI - If you use any of the scripts in this repository, please cite this software using the [DOI](https://doi.org/10.5281/zenodo.21987558)

 Dataset DOI: The soundings data used in this research are available at: https://doi.org/10.5281/zenodo.21987615